MateoCervantes3/NewProjectHomework/README.md

 - this
 - is
 - a
-- list
--for programming homework
+- list for programming homework